Virunum: Description

-The city proper covered an area of about 1 km².
+The city proper covered an area of about 1 km2.
 Excavations were first undertaken in the second half of the 18th and the beginning of the 19th centuries, yet documentation is poor.
 Extensive and systematic excavations took place from end of the 19th century until 1931.
 Further excavations were not undertaken until the end of the 20th century culminating in the excavation of the amphitheatre.

 The city's layout is that of a checkerboard, with the main axis running SSW–NNE, along which the Forum and the Capitolium with two adjacent blocks to the west have been excavated.
 A Dionysus-mosaic of almost 30 square metres was discovered.
 The city's streets were not fortified, but the sewage system, lead pipes and public water places are proof of a fine water supply and disposal.

-Sanctuaries and Profane Public Buildings
+Sanctuaries and secular public buildings

 Apart from the city capitol, a Dolichenum for the military god Jupiter Dolichenus was excavated, inscriptions have been discovered proving the existence of two Mithraea, and in 1999 two votive relief plates were found from a Nemesis temple near the amphitheatre.
 Proof of an early Christian church, whose existence had been presumed for a long time, has recently been found in the northern section of the city.

 A proper Roman theatre with a stage, the only one known in all Noricum, as well as elliptic amphitheatre were situated on the slope of Töltschach Hill.
 A large building further east is believed to have been the palace of the Praeses or provincial governor.